-Ryan Reynolds And Blake Lively’s Daughter Got Her First Words From Tom Hanks
+Ryan Reynolds' Daughter Got First Words From Tom Hanks

 Ryan Reynolds and Blake Lively are the sweetheart couple of Hollywood, and when Reynolds took the stage at the 22nd Annual Critics' Choice Awards Sunday night, he proved once again why everyone is in love with these two.